CTheTechGuru/AWS-Amazon-Inspector-Security-Project/README.md

 * Choose the Get Started Tab.
 * Next choose Advanced Setup.
 * Now we will define our assessment target.
-* Give the assesment target a name and uncheck All Instances.
+* Give the assessment target a name and uncheck All Instances.
 * Choose the Key and Value dropdowns to the corresponding ones made earlier during the EC2 creation.
 *
 ![](https://github.com/CTheTechGuru/AWS-Amazon-Inspector-Security-Project/blob/main/images/Assessment%20Target.png)